BrentGrammer/Statistics/NOTES/Statistics/ANOVA.md

 - The main statistic we are interested in in an ANOVA is the F-statistic (a ratio of Explained Variance (withingroup) to Unexplained Variance (between-group))
   - i.e. the Variance due to the factors in our data divided by the Natural variation in the data (not attributable to experimental factors)
   - We want the F-statistic to be large: When the F statistic is large it means there is a lot of variability related to experimental manipulations, when small it indicates there is more variability just because of natural causes in the data than what we can account for with independent variables.
+- **NOTE:** An ANOVA Table will only tell you if there is some statistically significant difference in the data somewhere - after calculating a ANOVA table, you need to visualize and investigate the data further to pin down exactly what difference in factors or interactions are of interest.

 ### Setting up an ANOVA